Sentient Sat Nav, 2018

 An hour-long video piece to accompany a journey from Bristol to the Topographies conference in rural Somerset, exploring the declination of the magnetic pole.

-A proto-video that illustrates the phenomena of Purple fringing on DSLR lenses, in the style of a Buster Berkley dance sequence.
+Research into digital sensors and imaging software, creating costumes and choreography designed to thwart their operation.
+For instance illustrating the phenomena of Purple Fringing on DSLR lenses, in the style of a Buster Berkley dance sequence.
+Click here for previews.

 Off-Press/Print Restraint, 2015

 4m-long hand-made woodcut prints in vivid colours made using rudimentary tools, and based on reappropriated older works.
-Videos of the project can be seen here.
+The project blog and videos can be found here.

 A 3m high dome of highly patterned fluorescent tent fabric reflecting outdoor culture, and ordinance survey maps.
 The cavernous interior is lined with white ribbon in patterns inspired by phosphenes and cave art.